AniAdamPashut/assempreted/readme.md

 This is not an emulator (although I might implement one later) <br>

+This works with a state class that holds the registers the stack and the program counter <br>

 **I made this in one day (like 3-4 hours).
-It doesnt have inline arithmetic support (or pointers). this just moves some integers around. yes i know it's trash but i made it so shush** <br>
+It doesn't have inline arithmetic support (or pointers). this just moves some integers around. yes i know it's trash but i made it so shush** <br>

 ## To run:
 - `make init`